17 Insider tips for visiting Prague on budget (2026) by a local

 From early summer to early autumn, you can find the most free or low-cost events organised for practically every weekend, including concerts, theatre, food festivals or free open government houses during the national public Czech holidays in early July, September, October and November.

-Christmas time is also busy with various free events including the famous Christmas Markets, so you can make a visit to Prague in December still budget-friendly.
 Easter is also great time to visit Prague as all the Easter Markets in Prague are free to visit and there are lots of free activities for children and entertainment to watch.

-Another reason, why the main tourist season can be budget-friendly is that I also find that in the summer more attractions are open to the public and I find myself exploring Prague without actually wanting to visit the museum for half a day, as the days are so sunny and it’s so lovely to just wander around.
+Another reason, why the main tourist season can be budget-friendly is that I also find that in the summer more attractions are open to the public for free and I find myself exploring Prague without actually wanting to visit the museum for half a day, as the days are so sunny and it’s so lovely to just wander around.

 The other great thing is that lot of attractions can be visited from the outside for free.
 For example you can visit the Prague castle complex for free and walk around.
 The opening hours for Prague Castle are very visitor’s friendly because they are open from 6 am til 10 pm each day.

-Entertainment in Prague on a budget
+12. Entertainment in Prague on a budget

 Not only that these tickets are the cheapest, but the view is also a lot better than from the cheapest seats at the top or the back of the theatre.
 This is because the standing booths are on the side (National Theatre) and right at the back (Estates Theatre) on the first or second floor.
 The only downside, of course, is that you will be standing up, but you can usually lean onto the balcony.